bekk/bekk-christmas/post/talks/visualization-to-cope-with-stage-fright-part-2.md

 ---
 ## The Charlie Chaplin movie

 I am always most nervous in the beginning of a talk.
-This technique is all about disrupting that pattern, to create some new emotions to relate to during the start.
+This technique is all about disrupting that pattern and create some new emotions to relate to during the start.

 Close your eyes and try this one out: